Arthritis is a silent, insidious and painful joint disorder that ruins many lives.

 Using the biologic approach, we can put back a new meniscus cartilage, re-grow the articular cartilage or re-build the ligaments of the knee in order to reconstruct that joint.
-Our treatment programs include combinations of surgical repair and replacement of missing ligaments, articular and meniscus cartilage using stem cell paste grafts, allograft meniscus and ligament tissues and injections of lubrication (HA), growth factors (PRP).
-We invented and developed many of these surgical procedures and have the longest and largest follow up studies with peer reviewed outcome studies.
+Our treatment programs include combinations of surgical repair and replacement of missing ligaments, articular and meniscus cartilage using paste grafts, allograft meniscus and ligament tissues and injections of lubrication (HA), growth factors (PRP).
+We invented and developed many of these surgical procedures and have the longest and largest follow-up studies with peer-reviewed outcome studies.
 Our patients get the leading edge care by the most experienced team.

 Articular cartilage paste graft

-Articular cartilage paste grafting is an arthroscopic, out-patient, single-step procedure in which a small amount of the patient’s own bone, stem cells, and cartilage is taken out of the knee, smashed into a paste, and impacted back into an arthritic defect in the joint.
-Supported by injections of amniotic fluid and growth factors to accelerate healing, the knee grows replacement tissue, right inside the joint, leveraging the healing ability of the patient’s own stem cells.
+Articular cartilage paste grafting is an arthroscopic, out-patient, single-step procedure in which a small amount of the patient’s own bone and cartilage is taken out of the knee, smashed into a paste, and impacted back into an arthritic defect in the joint.
+Supported by injections of amniotic fluid and growth factors to accelerate healing, the knee grows replacement tissue, right inside the joint, leveraging the healing ability of the patient’s own body.

 Meniscus tissues are vital to the healthy functioning of the knee joint.
 Missing or damaged meniscus tissue can lead to the development of osteoarthritis as the unprotected femur and tibia grind together.
 By replacing all or a portion of the meniscus with donor cartilage, the patient can regain the natural “shock absorber” in the knee and experience many additional years of activity, even in the presence of arthritis.